 James Bond has one more mission.
-Bond returns from his travels in the USSR with a computer chip.
+Bond returns from his travels in the U.S.S.R. with a computer chip.
 This chip is capable of withstanding a nuclear electromagnetic pulse that would otherwise destroy a normal chip.
 The chip was created by Zorin Industries, and Bond heads off to investigate its owner, Max Zorin.
-Zorin may only seem like a innocent guilty man, but is really planning to set off an earthquake in San Andreas which will wipe out all of Silicon Valley.
-As well as Zorin, Bond must also tackle May Day and equally menacing companion of Zorin, whilst dragging Stacy Sutton along for the ride.Written by
+Zorin may only seem like an innocent man, but is really planning to set off an earthquake in San Andreas, which will wipe out all of Silicon Valley.
+As well as Zorin, Bond must also tackle May Day and equally menacing companion of Zorin, while dragging Stacy Sutton along for the ride.Written by

-The disclaimer "Neither the name Zorin nor any other name in this film is meant to portray a real company or actual person" appears right before the gunbarrel opening sequence.
+Opening credits disclaimer "Neither the name 'Zorin' nor any other name or character in this film is meant to portray a real company or actual person" appears right before the gunbarrel opening sequence.
 It was added after producers discovered a real company run by a person named "Zoran."
 See more »

 102 of 109 people found this review helpful.